Emmotes/ic_spoilers/docs/kingofshadows.md

             "health_min_percent": 20,
             "damage_percent": 4,
             "health_buff_index": 1,
-            "override_key_desc": "$target takes $damage_percent% of their max health each second, as long as the Champions have at least $health_min_percent%"
+            "override_key_desc": "$target takes $damage_percent% of their max health each second, as long as $target has at least $health_min_percent% of their max health remaining"
         },
         {
             "effect_string": "health_mult,4",